-"So, then, once more the old story of the

-come now, thank God, again to its most charming chapter.
-The violets and the mayflowers are as its superscriptions and its vignettes.
+"So, then, once more the old story of the year is being repeated over again.
+We are come now, thank God, again to its most charming chapter.
+The violets and the may-flowers are as its superscriptions and its vignettes.
 It always makes a pleasant impression on us when we open again at these pages in the book of life."